Saphiretrolet11/IoT_project/README.md

 I chose this project because I'm a hobby baker and throwing together a dough before sleep to let it proof overnight is great but I've noticed that it’s usually very inconsistent and I felt it could improve, also this felt like a reasonable project scope for me to learn IoT with.

 The device is intended to assist a hobby baker with readings and recommendations helping them make better decisions around their bread proofing environment and hopefully help them stop over or under proofing their doughs.
-The device is clumsy and would need some further development especially some form of protection
+The device is clumsy and would need some further development especially some form of protection.

+Note!
+This device will recommend a proofing time depending on temperature and the amount of yeast you use in grams.
+This is done for ease of use and currently assuming a standard around 400-600g flour.
+A more correct way would also require input for other ingredients like flour, water and salt to give a totally accurate reading.

 ## Materials